Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Some Function Theoretic Properties On Complete Riemannain Polyhedra

-\textbf{Step 6.} In this step we prove $f$ is locally Lipschitz.
-Since $f$ is in $f\in W_{\loc}^{1,2}(X)$ and by Theorem 12.2 in \cite{B11}, $f$ is harmonic on $X$.
+Letting $j$ go to infinity, we got $\int_{M} \Delta h\cdot f~d\mu_g=0$.
+By use of Weyl's lemma $f$ is a smooth harmonic function on $M$. \end{step} \begin{step}\normalfont In this step we prove $f$ is locally Lipschitz.
+Since $f\in W_{\loc}^{1,2}(X)$ and by Theorem 12.2 in \cite{B11}, $f$ is harmonic on $X$.
 Then by Corollary 6 in \cite{K13} (see also Theorem 3.1 in \cite{J13}) $f$ is locally Lipschitz. \begin{remark} In \cite{KRS03}, the Lipschitz regularity of harmonic functions has been proved on metric measure spaces under the assumptions of Ahlfors regularity of the measure, Poincar\'e inequality and a heat semigroup type curvature condition.
 In the most recent work of \cite{K13,J13,J11} the Lipschitz regularity of the functions whose Laplacian are either in $L^p$ or in $L^{\infty}$ has been studied under more relaxed assumption on the measure.
-Furthermore the Cheng-Yau gradient estimate has been obtained in \cite{HKX13} for metric measure spaces under $RCD(K,N)$ curvature dimension condition.
-See \cite{G13,Z11} for the equivalent results on Alexandrov spaces. \end{remark} \textbf{Step 7.} Now we show $f$ is constant.
+Furthermore the Cheng-Yau gradient estimate has been obtained in \cite{HKX13} for metric measure spaces under $\RCD(K,N)$ curvature dimension condition.
+See \cite{G13,ZhangZhu12} for the equivalent results on Alexandrov spaces. \end{remark} \end{step} \begin{step}\normalfont Now we show $f$ is constant.
 Since $M$ has non-negative Ricci curvature, by the Bochner formula $|\nabla f|$ is subharmonic on $M$ and so on $X$ (see Theorem 12.2 in \cite{B11}).
 By Lemma \ref{yau1}, $|\nabla f|$ is constant.
 Since the $L^2$-norm of $|\nabla f|$ is finite we have $|\nabla f|\equiv 0$.
-By Lemma \ref{bishop}, $f$ should be constant. \end{proof}
+By Lemma \ref{bishop}, $f$ should be constant. \end{step} \end{proof}